Naishadha Charita: Plot

 The first canto begins with an elaborate description of Nala, his physical beauty, valour and other qualities.
 The minstrels visiting the court of Nala bring the news of Damayanti, the daughter of King Bhimna, as an accomplished and charming lady.
 Love for that princess was thus kindled in Nala.
-Unable to bear it, he went to a pleasure garden in his palace where seize a beautiful he saw swan.
+Unable to bear it, he went to a pleasure garden in his palace where he seized a beautiful swan he saw.
 It cried in horror and was let off by the kind prince.
 It went to Kundinapura, the capital city of King Bhima, and managed to find Damayanti in a garden there.
 The swan gave her a good picture of Nala and assured her of its services in fostering mutual affection between her and Nala.
 It flew to Nala and apprised him of Damayanti's enviable attainments.
 King Bhima was informed of his daughter's ailment, which was virtually love-sickness, by the innocent and inexperienced companions of Damayanti.
-Thereupon, Bhima, made arrangements for the swayamvara (an ancient Indian practice whereby a girl chooses a husband from a list of suitors) of his daughter.
+Thereupon, Bhima made arrangements for the swayamvara (an ancient Indian practice whereby a girl chooses a husband from a list of suitors) of his daughter.

 Meanwhile, Indra, the king of the gods, learnt from Narada the news of Damayanti's swayamvara and of her steadfast love for Nala.
 Natural fascination to win the hand of a damsel goaded Indra to attend the swayamvara.
-He got down to earth with gods Agni, Yama, Varuna and Shani (Saturn) and met on his way Nala, who too was proceeding to attend the swayamvara.
-He was unable to contain his envy on noticing Nala's enchanting appearance and so resorted to a ruse by requesting Nala to be the emissary of the gods and impress upon Damayanti of their unequalled worthiness.
+He got down to earth with the gods Agni, Yama, Varuna and Shani (Saturn) and met on his way Nala, who too was proceeding to attend the swayamvara.
+He was unable to contain his envy on noticing Nala's enchanting appearance and so resorted to a ruse by requesting Nala to be the emissary of the gods and impress upon Damayanti their unequalled worthiness.
 The rewards that are vouchsafed traditionally to one who offers his service to another in need were brought by Indra to the notice of Nala, who was otherwise unwilling and at the same time felt the delicacy of refusing the request of the divine beings.
 At last, he agreed and was sent to the harem of Damayanti, remaining invisible to others — a boon granted to him by the gods.

 Keeping his identity unknown to Damayanti, Nala attempted to deliver to her the message of the gods but his well-reasoned arguments on behalf of the gods were not acceptable to Damayanti, who was against a human being seeking an alliance with the gods.
-Nala's warning that the gods would create problems and obstacles in her married life, if she chose some one else, did not defer her from her steadfast love for Nala.
+Nala's warning that the gods would create problems and obstacles in her married life, if she chose someone else, did not defer her from her steadfast love for Nala.
 At last, Nala revealed his identity and left the harem.